mongoose-os-libs/dallas-rmt/README.md

 # Library to read Dallas temperature sensor using ESP32's RMT device
 The library uses the `onewire-rmt` library.
+A pullup resistor (4.7k) must be connected between the data line of the sensor and Vcc.

 # Example code in C++
 ```